darklang/docs/docs/your-first.md

 - For the body, we want to pass `{test:"test1"}`: type `{`, hit enter, then add the key and the value.
 - For the query, we want an empty dictionary.
 Type `{`.
-- For the header, we want the JSON content-type: type "json" and the autocomplete will offer you a function to use.
+- For the header, we want the JSON content-type: type `json` and the autocomplete will offer you a function to use.

 ![assets/gettingstarted/Screen_Shot_2020-02-11_at_10.41.50_AM.png](assets/gettingstarted/Screen_Shot_2020-02-11_at_10.41.50_AM.png)